morleym/furtive-handbook/docs/format-single-elim.md

 sidebar_label: Single-Elim Bracket
 ---

+Single Elimination, Single-Elimination, Single-Elim, SE.
 The *vanilla* ice cream of brackets.
 It's simple, and pairs well with other ~~desserts~~ formats.

 ## How it Works

-Competitors are seeded into rounds of matches.
+Competitors are seeded into an initial round of matches.
 Win, and you advance to the next round.
 Lose, and you are eliminated.
 This continues until only one competitor remains.